dkorolov/people-counter-openvino/WRITEUP.md

 In investigating potential people counter models, I tried and successfully convert for IR format each of the following models:

 - YOLO v3
+- YOLO v3 tiny
 - ssd mobilenet v2 coco
 - faster rcnn inception v2 coco
 - person-detection-retail-0013 (from OpenVINO zoo - only for compare)

 Different models like YOLO and SSD have different types of output.
-So I use additional parameter for ```main.py```  and functions for types of models to manage this .
+So I use additional parameter for ```main.py```  and functions for types of models to manage this . **NOTE** .xml and .bin for yolo_v3 are rather big and not included in GitHub repository (should be genrated locally according instructions)

 ### Model 1 - YOLO v3